Virtus KAR Small-Cap Value Series

 Start date as fund Portfolio Manager: 2010

-Julie Kutasov is a portfolio manager and senior research analyst at Kayne Anderson Rudnick Investment Management with primary research responsibilities for the small- and mid-capitalization materials and processing sector.
+Julie Kutasov is a portfolio manager and senior research analyst at Kayne Anderson Rudnick Investment Management, an investment management affiliate of Virtus Investment Partners.
+She has primary research responsibilities for the small- and mid-cap materials, industrials, and utilities sectors.

-Before joining Kayne Anderson Rudnick in 2001, Ms. Kutasov worked at Goldman Sachs in a program focused on investment management for high-net worth individuals, and at Arthur Andersen as a senior associate leading teams that provided financial audit and business advisory services to a variety of clients in service-related industries.
+Before joining Kayne Anderson Rudnick in 2001, Ms. Kutasov worked at Goldman Sachs in a program focused on investment management for high-net worth individuals.
+Prior to that, she was a senior associate at Arthur Andersen, leading teams that provided financial audit and business advisory services to a variety of clients in service-related industries.

-Ms. Kutasov earned a B.A. in business economics from the University of California, Los Angeles, where she graduated summa cum laude, and an M.B.A. from Harvard Business School.
+Ms. Kutasov earned a B.A. in business economics, summa cum laude, from the University of California, Los Angeles, and an M.B.A. from Harvard Business School.
 She previously worked as a Certified Public Accountant in the state of California.
 She began working in the investment industry in 2001.

 Industry start date: 1989